Andrea Blum: BIOTA

 Andrea Blum: BIOTA is curated by Jenny Jaskey and organized by Katie Hood Morgan, Chief Curator and Deputy Director, Hunter College Art Galleries.
 Graduate curatorial fellows: Haley Kane and Antonia Oliver.

-This exhibition is made possible by the generous support of the Arthur and Carol Kaufman Goldberg Foundation To-Life Curatorial Workshop Fund, the Anna-Maria and Stephen Kellen Foundation, the Red Painters Fund, Jill Brienza, Agnes Gund, Jane Katcher, and other private donors.
+This exhibition is made possible by the generous support of the Arthur and Carol Kaufman Goldberg Foundation To-Life Curatorial Workshop Fund, the Anna-Maria and Stephen Kellen Foundation, the Red Painters Fund, the Judith Whitney Godwin Foundation for the Arts, Jill Brienza, Agnes Gund, The Katcher Family Foundation Inc., and other private donors.
 The publication has been supported by the Graham Foundation for Advanced Studies in the Fine Arts, the Estate of Tony Feher, and a grant from the Wolf Kahn Foundation and the Emily Mason and Alice Trumbull Mason Foundation on behalf of artists Emily Mason and Wolf Kahn.

 PUBLICATION

-In early 2025, Hunter College will publish an illustrated monograph that gives an overview of Andrea Blum’s work from the 1970s to the present.
+In Spring 2025, Hunter College and Gregory R. Miller & Co. will co-publish an illustrated monograph that gives an overview of Andrea Blum’s work from the 1970s to the present.
 Designed by Joseph Logan Studio, it will include texts by Catherine Grout, Jenny Jaskey, Pam Lins, Michael Lobel, Sarah Oppenheimer, and a conversation between the artist and Allan Schwartzman.

 PUBLIC PROGRAMS